Post Office vs LIC: Best Government-Backed Saving Plan for You

 Overview of Post Office Saving Schemes

-The Post Office, under the Government of India, offers a wide range of saving schemes tailored for low to middle-income households.
+The Post Office, under the Government of India, offers a wide range of savings schemes tailored for low- to middle-income households.
 These schemes are managed by the Ministry of Finance and operated through a vast network of India Post branches across the country.

 • Post Office Savings Account